martysama0134/MSL/README.md

 	- `msl::xrange<T>(&min = 0, max, &diff = 1.0)`; perform for-range loop using a runtime generated vector
 - `<msl/util.h>`
 	- `msl::string_split(str, char token)`; split a string into a vector by providing a single delim character
-	- `msl::string_split(str, string token)`; split a string into a vector by providing the delim string
+	- `msl::string_split(str, std::string token)`; split a string into a vector by providing the delim string
-	- `msl::string_split_any(str, string tokens)`; split a string into a vector by providing any of the single delim characters
+	- `msl::string_split_any(str, std::string tokens)`; split a string into a vector by providing any of the single delim characters

 ### How to use it
 ```cpp